First time car insurance buyer: How to buy insurance

-Shopping for first-time car insurance can be intimidating, but the more you know about insurance, the better equipped you will be to find a great auto insurance policy at the best price.
+Shopping for first time auto insurance can be intimidating, but the more you know about insurance, the better equipped you will be to find a great auto insurance policy at the best price.

 There are many things first-time car insurance buyers need to know.
 Your rates depend on many factors, including your age, where you live, your driving experience, and even your marital status.